Suicide Prevention: Understanding, Taking Action, Providing Support

-Every year in France, nearly 10,000 people die by suicide, or 27 deaths per day.
-This alarming figure highlights the importance of talking openly about mental health issues and strengthening prevention measures, particularly within universities.
+Every year in France, nearly 10,000 people die by suicide—that is, 27 deaths per day.
+This alarming figure underscores the importance of speaking openly about mental distress and strengthening prevention measures, particularly within universities.

 At the University of Montpellier, we are committed to supporting students and staff who are experiencing suicidal thoughts or psychological distress.
-Suicide can affect any one of us, and it is essential to know how to recognize the signs, to dare to talk about it, and to seek help.
+Suicide can affect any one of us, and it is essential to know how to recognize the signs, to feel comfortable talking about it, and to seek help.

 Suicidal thoughts should not be kept secret.
-Talking to someone you trust—a friend, family member, teacher, or healthcare professional—can be an important first step.
+Talking to someone you trust—a friend, a family member, a teacher, or a healthcare professional—can be an important first step.
 There is no shame in asking for help.

-Suicidal crises are often temporary and related to difficulties that can be overcome.
-Just because a person cannot see a solution does not mean that one does not exist.
+Suicidal crises are often temporary and stem from difficulties that can be overcome.
+Just because someone can’t see a solution doesn’t mean there isn’t one.

 - Persistent sadness, irritability, isolation